On expansions for nonlinear systems, error estimates and convergence issues: Formal expansions for linear dynamics

 \subsection{Infinite product, coordinates of the second kind}

 In this section, we present an expansion for the formal power series $x(t)$ solution to (\ref{formalODE}) as a product of exponentials of the members of a \GHB\ of $\mathcal{L}(X)$, multiplied by coefficients that have simple expressions as iterated integrals, called \emph{coordinates of the second kind}.
-This infinite product is an extension to \GHBS\ of Sussmann's infinite product on length-compatible Hall bases \cite{MR935387}, suggested in \cite{edd33d15c4b947f39991805f8c1d726f}.
+This infinite product is an extension, suggested in \cite{edd33d15c4b947f39991805f8c1d726f}, of Sussmann's infinite product on length-compatible Hall bases \cite{MR935387} to all \GHBS\ {(understood in the generalized sense of Viennot \cite[Theorem~1.2]{MR516004} or Shirshov \cite[Definition~1]{zbMATH03234480})}.